 Seven Seas Park pirate ship playground — Sunnyvale, CA

-Good to know: pirate ship playground, toddler playground, splash pad, dog park, basketball court, tennis courts, multi-use field, picnic areas, restrooms.
+Good to know: pirate ship playground, toddler playground, splash pad, dog park, basketball court, tennis courts.

 Parent tip: The toddler playground area has its own shaded seating section for parents — practical if you have a mix of ages and need to split attention.
 The splash pad gets busy on warm afternoons; morning visits are calmer.